-The mission of the Community Services unit is to provide a proactive approach to law enforcement.
+The mission of the Community Services Unit is to provide a proactive approach to law enforcement.
 This is accomplished by working with community groups to mutually identify and resolve community problems.
 Community Service Officers are able to commit the necessary amount of time needed to alleviate the long-term problems that affect the community.
-This frees up the Sheriff Department Road Patrol by eliminating return calls for service.
+This frees up the Sheriff's Office Road Patrol by eliminating return calls for service.

-The Community Services Unit also coordinates many volunteer programs such as Handicap Enforcement, Front Desk Receptionist/Greeter, Victim Advocates and the Kent County Trail Patrol Program.
+The Community Services Unit also coordinates many volunteer programs such as Reserved Parking Enforcement, Victim Advocates and the Kent County Trail Patrol Program.